Surgery for Sleep Apnea

 What are the signs or symptoms of sleep apnea?

-The most common signs of sleep apnea are loud snoring and choking or gasping during sleep, and being very sleepy during the day.
+The most common signs of sleep apnea are loud snoring, choking or gasping during sleep, and being very sleepy during the day.
 You may also wake up with headaches or a dry throat, and have trouble concentrating during the day.

 How is sleep apnea diagnosed?